zakarouf/z_/README.md

 ## Ending Note

-This library is not perfect and I know there are many others like it, but this one is mine.
+This library is not perfect and I know there are many others like it, but this one is mine <3.

 ---